Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/36-TextualEditor.md

 # Textual editor

-ModuleStudio also includes a textual syntax notation.
+ModuleStudio includes an editor that can be used for textual syntax notation.

-The textual editor can be used in two different ways:

-1. **Included in the diagram editor:** see [this section](32-DiagramEditor.md#embedded-textual-editor).
-2. **Standalone:** to use the textual editor in a separate window open it from either the dashboard view or the main menu.
+To use the textual editor open it from either the dashboard view or the main menu.

 ## Basic features of textual editor